Solo User Guide

 1. Installing Solo

-Open your terminal and install Solo globally using npm:
+Open your terminal and install Solo using npm:

 npm install -g @hashgraph/solo